 The Chronicles of Mark Johnson.

-This post is dedicated to the ongoing project of updating my award-winning e-book - www.amazon.com/dp/B008BEDMSO
+This post was dedicated to the project of updating my award-winning e-book - www.amazon.com/dp/B008BEDMSO

 The man sitting on the clifftop at the edge of his garden, taking photographs of birds as they swooped and dived, looked calm and in his element.
 Until the phone rang, the phone call brought him back inside the house, which was not a good start for Mark Johnson who begrudged spending time indoors.
 After many years working in laboratories and studios trying to make a name for himself, he longed for the air.

 “Mark!
 When are you going to do some high-profile work again?
 This damn phone is ringing off the hook for you ?”